November 11, 2025

 Retention rates in Android and iOS, source: Adjust

-From the above diagram, it is worth noting that the difference in retention averages between Android and iOS users is minimal.
-The graph presents the 30-day average retention rate for both Android and iOS platforms.
+From the diagram above, it's worth noting that the difference in retention averages between Android and iOS users is minimal.
+The graph presents the 30-day average retention rate for both platforms.

 Generally, any retention rate surpassing this benchmark can be regarded as positive.
 An app with over one-third of users retained on the first day after installation is considered high-performing.